Envirometrix/PredictiveSoilMapping/docs/Soil_covariates.md

   ' -dstnodata 255 -co \"BIGTIFF=YES\" -r \"near\" -overwrite -co \"COMPRESS=DEFLATE\"')
 ```

 Note we use a few important settings here for GDAL e.g. `-overwrite -co "COMPRESS=DEFLATE"` to overwrite the GeoTiff and internally compress it to save space and `-r "near"` basically no resampling just binding tiles together.
-Also, if the output GeoTiff is HUGE, you will most likely have to turn on `-co "BIGTIFF=YES"` otherwise gdalwarp would not run through.
+Also, if the output GeoTiff is HUGE, you will most likely have to turn on `-co "BIGTIFF=YES"` otherwise `gdalwarp` would not run through.
 The output mosaic looks like this:

 <div class="figure" style="text-align: center">
 <img src="figures/sp27gtif_mask.png" alt="Final processed output." width="80%" />
 <p class="caption">(\#fig:sp27gtif-mask)Final processed output.</p>
 </div>

 This demonstrates that R can be used to compute with large rasters provided that these operations can be parallelized.
-Suggested best practice for this is to: (1) design a tiling system that optimizes use of RAM and read/write spead of a disk, (2) prepare and test a function that can be then run in parallel, and (3) stitch back all tiles to a large raster using `gdalwarp`.
+Suggested best practice for this is to: (1) design a tiling system that optimizes use of RAM and read/write speed of a disk, (2) prepare and test a function that can be then run in parallel, and (3) stitch back all tiles to a large raster using `gdalwarp`.

 Note that Tiling and and stitching can not be applied universally to all problems e.g. functions that require global geographical search or all data in the raster, in such cases tiling should be applied with overlap (to minimize boundary effects) or to irregular tiling systems (e.g. per watershed).
-Once an optimal tiling system and function is prepared, R is no longer limited to running efficient computing, but only dependant on how much RAM and cores you have available i.e. it becomes more a hardware than a software problem.
+Once an optimal tiling system and function is prepared, R is no longer limited to running efficient computing, but only dependent on how much RAM and cores you have available i.e. it becomes more a hardware than a software problem.

 ## Summary points

 Soil covariate layers are one of the key inputs to predictive soil mapping.
 Before any spatial layer can be used for modeling, it typically needs to be
 preprocessed to remove artifacts, resample to a standard resolution, fill in the
-missing values etc. All these operations can be succesfully run by combining R
+missing values etc. All these operations can be successfully run by combining R
 and Open Source GIS software and by careful programming and optimization.

 Preparing soil covariates can often be time and resources consuming so careful
-preparation and prioritisation of processing is highly recommended.
+preparation and prioritization of processing is highly recommended.
 @Hengl2017SoilGrids250m show that, for soil types and soil textures, DEM-parameters,
 i.e. soil forming factors of relief, especially flow-based DEM-indices,
 emerge as the second-most dominant covariates.
 These results largely